postmanlabs/labs-docs/v6/postman/team_library/conflicts.md

 ---

-Postman's conflict management allows you to work collaboratively even while you are offline.
-Your work will be safely synced when you come online without any accidental changes to your teammates' work.
+Postman's conflict management allows you to work collaboratively while you are offline.
+Your work will be safely synced when you're online—without any accidental changes to your teammates' work.

-While syncing your changes, if you made a change that might overwrite your teammates' work, the **RESOLVE SYNC CONFLICTS** modal will prompt you to choose which conflicting version to keep.
+While syncing your changes, if you made a change that might overwrite your teammates' work, the **RESOLVE SYNC CONFLICTS** modal prompts you to choose which conflicting version to keep.

 Here's an example of how to manage conflicts.
 Suppose you share a collection named "My API" with your team and permit your teammate, Bob, to edit the collection.
 Bob subscribes to this collection from the Team Library and starts working with this collection.